52North/MariGeoRoute/WeatherRoutingTool/README.md

 The algorithm is the following:

 1. Define the amount of fuel *f<sub>max</sub>* that the ship can consume for every single routing step.
 2. Consider a selection of courses outgoing from the start coordinate pair.
-For every course, calculate the fuel rate *f/t* thas is necessary to keep the ship speed and course.
+For every course, calculate the fuel rate *f/t* (the amount of fuel consumed per time interval) that is necessary to keep the ship speed and course.
 3. Based on *f/t*, *f<sub>max</sub>* and the ship speed, calulate the distance that is traveled for every route segment.
 4. Divide the angular region into equally-sized segments -- the *pruning segments*.
-For every pruning segment, the route segment that maximises the distance is passed as new starting point to the next routing step.
+For every pruning segment, the end point of the route segment that maximises the distance is passed as a new starting point to the next routing step.
 5. Repeat steps 2. to 4. until the distance of any route from the starting coordinates towards the destination is smaller than the length of the route segment from the current routing step.

 Obviously, the amount of fuel *f<sub>max</sub>* that is provided to the algorithm determines the step width of the final route: the larger *f<sub>max</sub>*, the longer the route segments and the more edgy the final route.
 The number *n<sub>courses</sub>* of courses that is considered for every coordinate pair defines the resolution with which the area is searched for optimal routes.
 Thus, the smaller *n<sub>courses</sub>*, the larger the likelihood that more optimal routes exist than the final route provided.
 On the other hand, the larger *n<sub>courses</sub>* the larger is the calculation power.
 Further settings that can be defined are the area that is considered for the pruning as well as the number *n<sub>prune</sub>* of pruning segments.
 The later specifies the number of end points that are passed from one routing step to the next.
 The relation of *n<sub>courses</sub>* and *n<sub>prune</sub>* defines the degree of optimisation.